LVM-IT/roca-las-postbox/README.md

 ### general documentation

 This repository was created as part of the evaluation project "single page application (SPA) and rest oriented client architecture (RoCA)".
-More Information you can find [here] )http://lvm-it.github.io)
+[More information] (http://lvm-it.github.io)

 ## Deutsche Version